Which school do you want to support?

 Think of the state as a jigsaw puzzle with the districts as the pieces.
 It's a huge puzzle, with about 1,000 pieces, not counting the state's 58 County Offices of Education.

 But wait, there are some additional wrinkles.
 (Are you surprised?)

 For one, not all California school districts serve the full range of grade levels.
-Actually, only about a third of them are "unified" districts, meaning they include schools serving every grade level from kindergarten to 12th grade.
+Actually, only about a third of them are "unified" districts, meaning they include schools serving every grade level from pre-kindergarten to 12th grade.
 California has over 80 high school districts.
 The rest are elementary districts, typically serving grades K-8.

 The state’s school districts vary tremendously in size.
 The smallest have as few as 20 students.
 The largest is Los Angeles Unified School District which is responsible for educating more than 10% of California’s 6.2 million children attending public K-12 schools.

 In some ways, state law treats all of these districts the same.
 They are, for example, the "fiscal agents" for local school funds.
 Districts are responsible for passing an annual budget, hiring staff, submitting data to the state about their students, and much more.
 They are also required by state law to have a publicly elected school board.
 (When boards have vacancies, they can make appointments to fill them until the next regular election.)
 School boards are responsible for setting policy in a district and hiring the superintendent.
 The superintendent has the job of implementing policies, managing the district, and making all other hiring decisions.

 The governance of charter schools is handled differently.
 See below and Lesson 5.5 for more on how charter schools are created and overseen, including information about Charter Management Organizations (CMOs), which are increasingly prevalent.

 Most people are surprised to learn that mayors and other city officials have neither responsibility nor power when it comes to the operation of public schools.